How COVID-19 Will Change the Way Offices Are Designed

 Switchable glass allows natural light to flow through office spaces, boosting employee morale and productivity, without hindering privacy or increasing contamination risk.
 The soundproofing qualities of smart glass keep conversations in and noise out, minimizing distractions and providing confidentiality.

-Although social distancing is only a temporary necessity, it will encourage architects and designers to create spaces that allow people to spread out.
-Health organizations have been encouraging businesses to take measures for pandemic preparedness long before this crisis and endemic influenza will remain a threat to worker’s health and productivity regardless of whether COVID-19 is contained.
-While smart glass technology will not eliminate the spread of coronavirus, it can certainly contribute to long-term containment measures and minimize the possibility of becoming infected.
+Although social distancing was only a temporary necessity, it has encouraged architects and designers to create spaces that allow people to spread out.
+Health organizations had been encouraging businesses to take measures for pandemic preparedness long before the coronavirus crisis and endemic influenza will remain a threat to worker’s health and productivity.
+While smart glass technology will not eliminate the spread of viruses, it can certainly contribute to long-term containment measures and minimize the possibility of becoming infected.

 Send a Message